 After much anticipation and a long delay, the Federal skilled worker program is finally re-opened in Canada.
 Under this program, skilled workers are chosen as permanent residents based on their ability to settle in Canada and take part in its economy.
 They are assessed on a number of criteria as well as whether or not their particular profession is of need in Canada.

 The Federal skilled worker program is a permanent resident program that allows foreign skilled workers to reside permanently in Canada provided they meet the basic criteria and that their particular type of skilled work is currently in demand in Canada as per the list of occupations outlined for this program.
 Those who do qualify are able to submit an application for permanent residence for themselves as well as their dependents and other family members.
 In order to qualify as a skilled worker, your profession must be classified as A, B or 0 under the national occupational classification matrix.

 Do I qualify for the federal skilled worker program?

-Those apply for the first worker program or chosen for permanent residence based on a number of different criteria:
+Those applying for the first worker program or are chosen for permanent residence based on a number of different criteria: